IV. Nursing Model Components

 For nurses aged 50 and older, we model retirement intention which includes nurses intending to leave the workforce for chronic illness, to care for family members and for other reasons.
 Attrition does not account for unexpected deaths or other unexpected reasons for leaving the workforce.
 There is insufficient data to model mortality rates for nurses.
 Using national average mortality will likely overstate mortality rates for nurses and is presumably correlated with nurses’ stated intentions to retire.

 Multiple approaches have been explored and used to estimate nurse attrition patterns.
 Prior to 2016, ACS-derived attrition rates by age and sex were used for RNs age 50 and younger.
 A challenge with ACS data is that ACS does not collect occupation data if a respondent has been out of the workforce for five or more years.
 However, if a trained nurse respondent remains in the workforce but changes to a non-nursing occupation, their occupation will indicate the current occupation instead of nurse.
 The approach to model attrition patterns changed in 2016 to use refined estimates of nurse attrition patterns based on licensure data from Oregon, South Carolina, and Texas.
-In this latest 2023 update, the attrition patterns are based on the most recent data available—which is the 2022 NSSRN for RNs and the 2017-2021 ACS for LPNs.
+The attrition patterns used in these projections are based on the most recent data available—which is the 2022 NSSRN for RNs and the 2018-2022 ACS for LPNs.

 Retirement for RNs is based on a question in the 2022 NSSRN that asks nurses when they plan to retire.
 Those who say that they plan to retire within a year are considered as retiring at their current age.
 RNs who say they plan to retire in 1-2 years are considered as retiring at the age they would be in 1-2 years and with half the weight due to the two-year time span covered.
 Finally, RNs who say they plan to retire in 3-5 years are considered as retiring at the age they would be in 3-5 years and with a third of the weight due to the three-year time span covered.
 We assume that all other nurses remain in the workforce at their current age.
 For LPNs, the ACS identifies individuals who are not in the labor force at the time of the survey but were in the labor force one year prior to taking the survey.
 For individuals aged 50 and older, we assume that a combination of responses represents a permanent departure from the workforce (retirement).
 Retirement patterns in the model differ by age, nurse type, and education level (RN with baccalaureate degree, RN with diploma or associate degree, or LPN).
 Samples sizes are insufficient to estimate retirement patterns by nurse sex, race/ethnicity, or other factors such as region.
 For each age and nurse type combination, the number of nurses retiring in the next year (in the NSSRN) or in the past year (in the ACS) is divided by the total number of nurses in that combination, which results in a probability of retirement at that age for that type of nurse.
 For nurses aged 70 and older, the sample sizes are small and estimates of retirement patterns fluctuate accordingly.